 How long do dairy calves stay with their mothers and why are they separated?

-Commonly in Australia, dairy cows live outdoor, and calves are born in the paddock.
-They spend the first few hours after birth with their dams before being taken indoors, out of the elements.
+Commonly in Australia, dairy cows live outdoors, and calves are born in the paddock.
+After birth, calves spend the first few hours with their dams before being moved indoors to be protected from the elements.

 The average Australian dairy herd is close to 250 cows.
 They usually graze in large paddocks and walk around 2 to 3 km a day, sometimes returning to a new pasture after milking.
 This is appropriate for an adult cow, but too much for young calves to manage.
 Separating the calves protects them from over-exertion and stress during long periods of walking.

-The Australian dairy industry is committed to ensuring best practice in calf rearing though ongoing research and regular consultation with experts such as vets and animal welfare professionals.
+The Australian dairy industry is committed to ensuring best practice in calf rearing through ongoing research and regular consultation with experts such as vets and animal welfare professionals.

 References